CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 ## RabbitMQ address

-The `rabbitmq-address` setting in the config file holds the address of the RabbitMQ server that you want to use for message queueing.
+The "rabbitmq-address" setting in the config file holds the address of the RabbitMQ server that you want to use for message queueing.
 It has the format "amqp://user:password@hostname/vhost".
-The default value ("amqp://guest:guest@localhost/") only works if your RabbitMQ server is running on the same machine as MailerQ, and when you've not altered the default guest/guest credentials.
+The default value ("amqp://guest:guest@localhost/") works if your RabbitMQ server is running on the same machine as MailerQ, and when you've not altered the default guest/guest credentials.